KatyaMa/eclipse-workspace/SocialMedia/ReadMe.md

-Welcome to my project!
+## Welcome to my project!
-# Kids Social Media Project KidzConnect
+# Kids Social Media - KidzConnect

 ## Introduction:
 This project is a social media application designed for kids using Spring Boot and Thymeleaf.
 The project follows the given rubric and utilizes technologies like Eclipse IDE, JUnit, Maven, JDBC, and Hibernate.